Glysonn/csharpCalculator/README.md

 ## General info
 This project is a simple console calculator using C#.
-The purporse behind this calculator is for training my skills with vanilla C#, before I start studying the .NET Framework.
+The purporse behind this calculator is for training my skills with vanilla C# and OOP before I start studying the .NET Framework.

 ## Technologies
 Project is created only with: